I pretend to be intelligent in some situations, but deep down I feel stupid sometimes.

 There are two kinds of emotional intelligence — Intrapersonal and Interpersonal intelligence.

-Intrapersonal Intelligence is about understanding, acknowledging and regulating your own feelings, motivations, and fears.
+Intrapersonal Intelligence is about understanding, acknowledging, and regulating your own feelings, motivations, and fears.

-Interpersonal Intelligence is about understanding, acknowledging and regulating the emotions of others.
+Interpersonal Intelligence is about understanding, acknowledging, and regulating the emotions of others.

 Benefits Of Emotional Intelligence

-75 percent of careers are derailed for reasons related to emotional competencies, including inability to handle interpersonal problems; unsatisfactory team leadership during times of difficulty or conflict; or inability to adapt to change or elicit trust. — Center for Creative Leadership
+75 percent of careers are derailed for reasons related to emotional competencies, including an inability to handle interpersonal problems; unsatisfactory team leadership during times of difficulty or conflict; or inability to adapt to change or elicit trust. — Center for Creative Leadership

 Success in the career is a lot about dealing with other people.